Can I Sue My Employer For an L&I Job Injury?

 Are there exceptions that may allow me to sue my employer?

-Yes, there are exceptions to the employer immunity rule.
-While most injured employees cannot sue their employer, this rule does not apply in certain situations.
+The employer immunity rule in effect says that you cannot sue your employer.
+In most situations you cannot sue your employer, however this rule does not apply in certain situations.
 There are at least three exceptions to the rule of employer immunity:

 How does the intentional injury exception work?